 How to protect yourself from mosquito bites when outdoors?

-One of the most obvious as well as efficient thing you can do to protect yourself from mosquitoes when you are outdoors is to always use some kind of insect repellant.
+One of the most obvious, as well as the most efficient thing you can do to protect yourself from mosquitoes when you are outdoors, is to always use some kind of insect repellant.
 There are many types of mosquito repellants but I will break them down in two categories.

-The first and most common type of mosquito repellants are artificial insect repellants.
-As you can guess, these repellents are not made from natural ingredients and often consists of chemicals, however they are very efficient and will keep the mosquitoes away.
+The first and most common type of mosquito repellants is artificial insect repellants.
+As you can guess, these repellents are not made from natural ingredients and often consists of chemicals, however, they are very efficient and will keep the mosquitoes away.
 They usually come in spray or aerosol form and therefore are not only efficient but also easy to use.
-Three of the most common chemical insect repellents are DEET insect repellants, Picaridin repellants and Permethrin ones.
+Three of the most common chemical insect repellents are DEET insect repellants, Picaridin repellants, and Permethrin ones.

 - DEET is the acronym for an active ingredient called N, N-diethyl-meta-toluamide, and it is the most popular active ingredient in many insect repellant products.
-Although DEET is popular and efficient way how to make yourself less visible to mosquitoes, there are still discussion whether DEET is safe enough to use for humans, however as of now, there isn’t any concrete proof that would suggest that DEET is extremely harmful to us.
+Although DEET is a popular and efficient way how to make yourself less visible to mosquitoes, there is still a discussion on whether DEET is safe enough to use for humans, however, as of now, there isn’t any concrete proof that would suggest that DEET is extremely harmful to us.

-- But Permethrin is a bit different that previous two insect repellents, because Permethrin needs to be applied on clothing rather than skin.
-And because you shouldn’t apply Permethrin on your bare skin, it means that it is a bit stronger than other artificial mosquito repellents and that it will also stay on your clothing even for couple of weeks to a month.
+- But Permethrin is a bit different than previous two insect repellents because Permethrin needs to be applied on clothing rather than skin.
+And because you shouldn’t apply Permethrin on your bare skin, it means that it is a bit stronger than other artificial mosquito repellents and that it will also stay on your clothing even for a couple of weeks to a month.
 Permethrin bonds with the material on which you spray it on, and continue to work for quite some time.

-But artificial repellents aren’t the only thing you can use to keep the mosquitoes away, because nowadays many natural repellents are also effective, and they posses less risks to your health and aren’t likely to cause an allergic reaction.
+But artificial repellents aren’t the only thing you can use to keep the mosquitoes away, because nowadays many natural repellents are also effective, and they possess fewer risks to your health and aren’t likely to cause an allergic reaction.

 How to use mosquito repellents right, so they provide the best protection and last the longest possible time?
 Well, there are multiple things you should remember when you use a spray or aerosol mosquito repellent.